happy-machine/FastQL/README.md

 **NB.
 This should use a mutation, mutation support coming soon!**

+This example allows you to download a folder of images from google drive or individual gdrive image ids.
+It will then fintune the model on these images so you can run inference against them.
+This example will overwrite the model each time you upload new files.

 - Setup your instance as above but with a machine with more than 16GB ram for example m5.2xlarge
 - Use the following docker command: